nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 Creating a Branch
 -----------------

-*In Git, a branch is the way that independent development efforts are kept separate from each other within a repo.*
+*Necessary terminology: In Git, a branch is the way that independent development efforts are kept separate from each other within a repo.*

 You're now nearly ready to begin working on the project.
 Before you start making changes or adding new stuff, you should always add a branch.
 The idea with branches is that you can work on code without ever being obligated to merge your changes into the main code branch.
-Also, getting in to the habit of using branches means you can very easily put aside new work and switch back to an older branch if necessary.
+Also, getting into the habit of using branches means you can very easily put aside new work and switch back to an older branch if necessary (such as having to patch a production issue after you've already started development on a new feature).

 If you look in the upper-right hand corner of the GitHub for Windows app (to the right of the sync button), there should be a branch icon which will say either "master" or the name of another branch in the repo.
-Click on the branch button and type in the name "MyNewFeature" and hit Enter.
-You should notice that the text "MyNewFeature" now appears next to the branch icon.
-This means that you are now operating on the "MyNewFeature" branch which is independent from the previously selected branch.
-Note that creating a branch was not difficult and there wasn't any expensive file copy operation involved.
-Also note that you didn't even have to talk to GitHub to do this; Git is a decentralized source control system and operations mostly take place locally until they are synchronized with the server.
+Click the branch button, type the name "MyNewFeature" in the field, and hit Enter.
+You should notice that the text "MyNewFeature" now appears by the branch icon.
+This means that you are now operating on the "MyNewFeature" branch which can be changed independently from the previously selected branch.

+>   Note that creating a branch was not difficult and there wasn't an expensive
+>   file copy operation involved.
+Also note that you didn't even have to talk
+>   to GitHub to do this; Git is a decentralized source control system, and most
+>   operations occur locally and are synchronized to the server later.

-Click "Publish" and the newly created branch will be sent to GitHub and be added to your fork of the project.
-Remember - this does not affect the original project, just your fork of it.
+Click "Publish", and the newly created branch will be sent to GitHub and added to your fork of the project.
+Remember - this does not affect the original project, just *your fork* of it.

 Committing Code
 ---------------

-*A commit is a unit of work that is saved into a repository on a particular branch; commits are somewhat similar to check-ins in other source control systems.*
+*Necessary terminology: In Git, a commit is a unit of code that is saved into a repository on a particular branch.
+Git commits have many common traits with check-ins from other source control systems, but there are also some differences due to Git being a decentralized system.*

-Click the "gear" icon in the top-right and select "Open in Explorer".
+Let's practice creating some junk code and committing it.
+Click the "gear" icon in the top-right and select "open in explorer".
 Create a new text file in that folder called "ThisIsMyNewFeature.txt".
 Put **at least three lines** of random text in the file, and save it.
 Switch back to GitHub for Windows.
 You should see in the upper-left that there are "uncommitted changes".
 Click the button labeled "show".

 Listed on the right-hand panel, you should see the name of the text file that you created.
 The content is displayed by clicking the "twisty" adjacent to the